BSPQ23-24/BSPQ23-E7/README.md

 mvn compile exec:java -Pserver
 ```

-<code style="color : Cyan">Thanks for visiting our project.
-If you have any suggestion, please contact us.😊</code>

-7- To generate doxygen reports
+7- To generate doxygen reports:
 ```
 mvn doxygen:report
 ```

-8- To copy generated html directory into docs folder
+8- To copy generated html directory into docs folder:
 ```
 mvn validate
 ```

-9- To remove generated target files including dir docs with html code
+9- To remove generated target files including dir docs with html code:
 ```
 mvn clean
 ```

+<code style="color : Cyan">Thanks for visiting our project.
+If you have any suggestion, please contact us.😊</code>